telerik/blazor-docs/getting-started/server-blazor.md

 ## Step 4: Enable the Blazor UI Components

-To enable the Telerik UI for Blazor components, you must add several client-side dependencies to the application:
+To enable the Telerik UI for Blazor components, you must add several client-side dependencies to the application, include the required `@using` statements, add the `TelerikRootComponent` component, and register the Telerik Blazor service.

+### 4.1.
+Add the Telerik UI for Blazor Client Assets

 1\.
 Add the `telerik-blazor.js` file to your main index file:

-  * `~/Pages/_Host.cshtml` for .NET 3.x and .NET 7
+  * `~/Pages/_Host.cshtml` for .NET 7
   * `~/Pages/_Layout.cshtml` for .NET 6

 **HTML**

 @[template](/_contentTemplates/common/js-interop-file.md#js-interop-file-snippet)

 2\.
-To enable the use of static assets in your project, add the `app.UseStaticFiles();` line to the startup file of your Blazor Server project (by default, this line is already present):
+To enable the use of static assets in your project, add the `app.UseStaticFiles();` line to the `Program.cs` file of your Blazor Server project (by default, this line is already present).

-  * Use `Startup.cs` for .NET 3.x
-  * Use `Program.cs` for .NET 6 and .NET 7

 **C#**
 @[template](/_contentTemplates/common/js-interop-file.md#enable-static-assets-snippet)